Stafford Smythe: Managing the Maple Leafs

 In March 1957, Smythe became chairman of a seven-person committee appointed by his father to run hockey operations for the Leafs.
 He had been a critic of assistant general manager Hap Day, who had run the Leafs' hockey operations from 1955 to 1957 while Conn Smythe retained the title of general manager.
 Stafford accused Day of mismanaging younger players, especially those coming up from the Marlboros, and of sticking with an outdated defensive style of hockey.
 Smythe's committee became known as the Silver Seven.
 Initially, all members were in their 30s or early 40s, but before the end of the year, 54-year-old Ballard was appointed to the committee to fill a vacancy.

 The committee hired Howie Meeker as general manager, but fired him before the start of the season, leaving the Leafs without a general manager for the 1957–58 season.
 Smythe, as committee chairman, was effectively the team's general manager that year.
 In 1958, they hired Punch Imlach to run hockey operations while the committee focused on the business side.

 Stafford frequently clashed with his father over the next few years.
-However, in November 1961, along with partners Ballard and John Bassett—both members of the Silver Seven—Stafford Smythe bought control of the Maple Leafs from his father, paying $2.3 million for 45,000 of his father's 50,000 shares.
+However, in November 1961, along with partners Ballard and John W. H. Bassett—both members of the Silver Seven—Stafford Smythe bought control of the Maple Leafs from his father, paying $2.3 million for 45,000 of his father's 50,000 shares.
 Conn later claimed that he believed he was only selling the team to his son, but it is not likely that Stafford would have been able to raise the money on his own.
 Stafford succeeded his father as president of Maple Leaf Gardens and governor of the Maple Leafs.
 Ballard, who had fronted most of the purchase money, became executive vice-president and alternate governor.
 Bassett became vice-chairman of the Gardens board of directors.

 The Leafs, who had gone 11 years without winning a Stanley Cup, won the trophy four times in their first six seasons under the new owners.
 Profitability was increased through expanded seating capacity at Maple Leaf Gardens and the sale of advertising to sponsors throughout the building.

 Stafford Smythe name appears on the Stanley Cup 5 times - 1932 (as Mascot), 1962, 1963, 1964, 1967 (as President) all with Toronto.
 In 1932 Smythe became youngest person engraved on the Stanley Cup at age 11.